What are the safest states in Mexico to visit?

 This guide has presented some of the safest states in Mexico, as well cities to visit for those looking for an adventure without compromising safety.

-While you’re still here, why not take a look at this list of safe cities in Mexico if you would like to get a better idea of other safe places to visit?
+While you’re still here, why not take a look at this list of dangerous states in Mexico if you would like to get a better idea of places to avoid while here?

 📌 Like this article?
 Pin it…